 - Protect your summer hair when you are going to be in the sun for an extended period of time with a nice sun hat.

-- At the very least give your hair an environmental shield by applying a leave-in conditioner.
+- Applying a leave-in conditioner or a hair mask for culy hair can give you an environmental shield.
 If you want to treat your hair while in the sun, apply a deep conditioner to your curls and then braid or twist your hair up into a bun.

 Related Post: Best Celeb Summer Hairstyles and Colors To Try